-Will Brown will make his Virgin Australia Supercars Championship debut as an Erebus Motorsport co-driver in this year’s Pirtek Enduro Cup.
+Will Brown will continue his Virgin Australia Supercars Championship campaign as an Erebus Motorsport co-driver in this year’s Pirtek Enduro Cup.

 Brown raced a Supercar for the first time in last year’s Dunlop Super2 Series, finishing in the top 10 in each of the first six races of the season.